Heal Your Soul

-One of my favorite parts of a retreat is watching our guests transform.
-Most arrive on Friday looking tired and stressed.
-By Sunday morning, not only do guests look 10 years younger if you ask me – but even better, they have a big smile on their face and their energy is lighter.
+Most arrive on Friday exhausted, stressed and with an unspoken heaviness.
+But by Sunday morning, not only do guests look refreshed – 10 years younger if you ask me – but even better, they have a beaming smile on their faces.
+They're exuding love, and their energy is lighter.
 I call it the Yoga Retreat makeover!
-Get your Yoga Retreat Makeover when you join us for a retreat.

-I've noticed change is most evident for guests who show up as their authentic selves and actively engage with other guests including guests they've met for the first time.
-I've struggled with being my authentic self because of fear.
-Maybe you can relate.
-I've found my confidence in myself is strongest when I deliberately venture out of my comfort zone.
+I've noticed that this change is most evident in the women who show up as their authentic selves and actively engage with one another, especially those they've met for the first time.
+I've struggled with being my authentic self many times because of fear.
+But, I've found my confidence is the strongest when I deliberately venture out of my comfort zone.
 When I get uncomfortable, survive and even flourish, I feel more confident.

-Accept Yourself For who you are.
+Fully accept yourself for who you are.
 Not who someone in your life tells you, you SHOULD be.
 Not even who you think you should be.
 You are beautifully and uniquely you, just as you are right now.
 If you struggle with connecting with the real you.
-Try the following exercises.
+Try the following exercises:

-After my divorce I struggled with my identity.
-I had lived my life according to what my ex husband wanted.
-When I did the above exercises, it helped me to discern the "me" I'd always been, but had lost touch with.
+After my divorce, I struggled with my identity.
+I had lived my life according to what my ex-husband wanted.
 I had pushed my true self down deep and stifled my wants and desires.
+When I did these exercises, it helped me to discern the "me" I'd always been, but had lost touch with.
 When I embraced the "new me," it was powerful.
-It was the first step to overcoming so many of the fears that I had - being a single mom, financial concerns, being alone - and it is exactly how I got to where I am today.
+It was the first step to overcoming so many of my fears - being a single mom, financial concerns and being alone - and it is exactly how I got to where I am today.

 Look back at your journey.
 The good, the bad and the ugly.
-Take a moment to acknowledge you are where you are today because of the choices you made over the years.
+Take a moment to acknowledge you are where you are today because of your choices over the years.
 Maybe some decisions led you down a path of darkness.
 Acknowledge what you've learned and what you'd do or are doing differently.
-Identify times you felt compelled to go one way, but you chose to go another, for financial, romantic or any other reason.
+Identify times you felt compelled to go one way, but you chose to go another for financial, romantic or any other reason.
 Find gratitude for the choices that you've made, even if they led to a paniful lessons.

 Intuition isn't some pseudoscience; it's actual science.
-It is the brain on auto pilot, using past experiences and cumulative knowledge, to make a decision.
-Often intuition is ignored in favor of "thinking through" a problem.
+It is the brain on autopilot, using past experiences and cumulative knowledge to make a decision.
+Often it's ignored in favor of "thinking through" a problem.
 Once you discover your intuition, commit to trusting it.
 Your mind and body have already done the "thinking through" for you.

-I've had moments of intuition so strong it was a physical reaction.
-And I hate to say there were times I completely ignored my intuition or rationalized it away.
+I've had moments of intuition so intense it was a physical reaction.
+And I hate to say there were times I completely ignored that intuitive feeling and rationalized it away.
 I'm here to tell you, those times didn't go so well.

 Make a list of your fears.
 The ones that scare the crap out of you, the ones that may seem silly and irrational.
-There's no way to overcome fear, if you're not exactly certain what you're afraid of.
-There's usually a reason for a fear, maybe you can even identify the source by journaling or with the help of a trusted counselor.
+There's no way to overcome fear if you're not precisely aware of what you're afraid of.
+There's usually a reason for fear; maybe you can even identify the source by journaling or with the help of a trusted counselor.

-Put yourself in (safe) situations where you feel either vaguely uncomfortable or super uncomfortable.
 Start small.
-Don't judge your reaction.
-Give yourself time and space to sit with the discomfort.
+Put yourself in (safe) situations where you feel slightly uncomfortable and work your way up.
+Don't judge your immediate reaction; give yourself time and space to sit with the discomfort.
 If you feel like running away or leaving, see if you can stay a little bit longer.
-I believe thriving outside of your comfort zone is a little like strengthening your biceps – the more you use it, the stronger you become.
+Learning to thrive outside of your comfort zone is like strengthening your biceps – the more you train, the stronger you become.

-Nothing is accomplished in a day or a week or even a year.
+Nothing is accomplished in a day or a week, or even a year!
 Give yourself time to overcome the fears that have been holding you back.
-Start by setting a long term goal and then achievable steps to getting there.
+Start by setting a long-term goal and then breaking that down into achievable steps to getting there.